weinoose/FormulaPython/README.md

 Feel free to contact me about that: weinoose@gmail.com

 Developer Log for the Development Process:
-* 25/03/2023 — Project has started.
+* 25/03/2023 — v0.0 — Project has started.
-* 27/06/2023 — Project has finished.
+* 28/06/2023 — v1.0 — Project has finished.
+* Current — v1.1 — Developer working on first minor update based on laptime priority when same laptimes occurrs by different drivers.
-* Current v1.0 — Developer working on first big update based on improved track positions for vehicles during the race.
+* Current — v1.2 — Developer working on first major update based on improved track positions for vehicles during the race.